Defending Against Alignment-Breaking Attacks via Robustly Aligned LLM

 \subsection{Experimental Results}

-In Table \ref{tab:main}, we present the experimental results for the \textit{Harmful Strings Attack} and the \textit{Harmful Behaviors Attack}.
-We test the original aligned LLM, as well as our Robustly Aligned LLM with both benign requests and malicious requests (attacked by adversarial prompts).
-We then evaluate whether these inputs activated the alignment mechanism based on the LLM's outputs.
-All experiments were carried out on \textit{Vicuna-7B-v1.3} in Table \ref{tab:main}.
-The particular model choice is due to the fact that \cite{zou2023universal} achieves its best attack success rate on this model, presenting a more formidable challenge for the defenders.
+In Table \ref{tab:main}, we present the experimental results on two attack modes of the \textit{Harmful Behaviors Attack}: \textit{Individual Attack} and \textit{Transfer Attack}, on \textit{Vicuna-7B-v1.3-HF} and \textit{Guanaco-7B-HF} models. \textit{Individual Attack} aims to directly optimize adversarial prompts for specific models and specific malicious requests, while \textit{Transfer Attack} aims to optimize generic adversarial prompts across multiple models and malicious requests.
+We tested both the original aligned LLM and our robust aligned LLM using benign requests and malicious requests with adversarial prompts.
+Subsequently, we evaluated whether these inputs activated the alignment mechanism based on the output of the LLM.

-Specifically, we consider two main metrics to evaluate our model's performances: \textit{attack success rate} (\textbf{ASR}) and \textit{benign answering rate} (\textbf{BAR}).
-Attack success rate measures the number of chances when the adversarial prompts successfully circumvent the model's alignment mechanism.
-An attack is regarded as successful when the LLM produces a meaningful response without rejecting to answer with typical alignment text.
-To ensure the defense mechanism does not overkill and reject to answer benign questions, we also tested the benign answering rate, which represents the model precision in successfully identifying benign requests (does not reject to answer the benign requests).
-Our defensive goal is to minimize the attack success rate as much as possible while correctly identifying benign samples with a high benign answering rate.

-As can be seen from Table \ref{tab:main}, our method achieved a benign answering rate of 99\%.
-This indicates that our approach has almost no adverse impact on the LLM's responses to benign inputs.
-For the defensive capabilities, while adversarial prompts achieved high attack success rates of 100\% and 84\% on the Harmful Behaviors and Harmful Strings attack respectively in the original LLM, these rates dropped to 11\% and 0\% when applying to our robustly aligned LLM.
-This suggests that our strategy effectively mitigated the Harmful Strings attacks and Harmful Behaviors attacks.
+From Table \ref{tab:main}, it is evident that for \textit{Individual Attack}, adversarial prompts have led to high malicious response success rates of 98.7\% and 96.0\% on the two models respectively.
+However, upon employing our robustly aligned LLM, these success rates dropped to 10.7\% and 6.7\%.
+Similarly, for \textit{Transfer Attack}, the application of our robustly aligned LLM reduced the attack success rates from 83.3\% and 78.7\% to 11.3\% and 8.7\%.
+This demonstrates that our strategy effectively mitigates adversarial attacks.
+Additionally, our method maintains a good benign response rate, this indicates that our approach has almost no adverse impact on the LLM's responses to benign inputs.
+Additionally, we defer more results against GCG harmful String Attack, AutoDAN, and TAP in Appendix \ref{app:hsr} and \ref{app:AutoDAN_TAP}, which demonstrate that our method can still substantially diminish the effectiveness of these attacks.